Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications

-Here we analyze the asymptotic error of the ``second-order'' estimator of the normal vector, $\hat{\nu}^n_r(x^0)$, defined in \eqref{eq:hatvn}, and show that the error is indeed second order in $r$, for points $x^0$ sufficiently close to the boundary.
+Here we analyze the asymptotic error of the ``second-order'' estimator of the normal vector, $\hat{\nu}^{2}_r(x^0)$, defined in \eqref{eq:hatvn}, and show that the error is indeed second-order in $r$, for points $x^0$ sufficiently close to the boundary, namely $d_\Omega(x^0)\lesssim \rr/\sqrt{d}$, which allows us to use \eqref{eq:v_expansion} with a reasonable lower bound on $C_y(x^0)$ (see Remark \ref{rmk:Cy_lowbd}).
 We note that in this section, in order to simplify expressions we use radius $\rr$ for estimating $\theta$, instead of the radius $\rr/2$ as in \eqref{def:theta;sample} and \eqref{def:theta;population}.
 However, a similar argument works when we set the radius to be $\rr/2$.

 For simplicity, we first assume the boundary is the graph of a quadratic function near $x^0$.
 That is that near $x^0 = |x^0| e_d$ and the boundary is given by

 where $A$ is a $(d-1) \times (d-1)$ symmetric matrix and